Evidence in Truck Accident Claims

 These massive vehicles weigh over 80,000 pounds.
 So, when these drivers cause crashes, the resulting injuries are often catastrophic.
 Even the most advanced safety systems cannot possibly absorb that much force.

 Substantial compensation is usually available in these cases.
 These victims need this money in order to carry on with their lives.
-To obtain maximum compensation, a Campbell personal injury attorney must establish negligence by a preponderance of the evidence.
+To obtain maximum compensation, a San Jose personal injury attorney must establish negligence by a preponderance of the evidence.
 Some common pieces of evidence are examined below.

 Event Data Recorder